- University of Chicago Law School (J.D., 1980)

 - Wesleyan University (B.A., 1977)

-Steve Marenberg is a partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the litigation practice group.
-His practice encompasses a wide range of commercial litigation matters, with particular concentrations in the areas of entertainment, high-technology and intellectual property litigation, and antitrust and business tort disputes.
-Mr. Marenberg's clients include some of the nation's leading motion picture studios, television networks, independent production companies, music companies, interactive game companies and entertainers, as well as prominent high-tech firms.
-He is a member of the firm's Executive Committee and head of its entertainment-litigation practice.
+Steve Marenberg is a partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the litigation practice group and Head of the firm's Media and Entertainment Litigation Group.
+His practice encompasses a wide range of commercial litigation matters, with particular concentrations in the areas of entertainment-related litigation, intellectual property litigation, and antitrust and business tort disputes.
+Mr. Marenberg's clients have included some of the nation's leading motion picture studios, television networks, independent production companies, music companies, interactive game companies and entertainers, as well as prominent high-technology firms.

 Awards and Recognition